Macau billionaire aide's bail set at $2 mln in U.N. bribe case

-NEW YORK, Oct 29 (Reuters) - An assistant to a Macau billionaire facing U.S. charges that he helped bribe a former United Nations General Assembly president may be released on a $2 million bond, despite prosecutors’ concerns he might flee, a U.S. judge ruled Thursday.
+NEW YORK (Reuters) - An assistant to a Macau billionaire facing U.S. charges that he helped bribe a former United Nations General Assembly president may be released on a $2 million bond, despite prosecutors’ concerns he might flee, a U.S. judge ruled Thursday.

 Jeff Yin, an aide to real estate developer Ng Lap Seng, previously suffered the loss of an earlier $1 million bail package, after federal prosecutors in Manhattan said he had an undisclosed Chinese passport he planned to use to flee.